kevintpeng/Learn-Something-Every-Day/Languages/go/Interfaces.md

 - one points to a method table for the value's underlying type
 - one points to the actual data being held by that value

+The method table or interface table, is some metadata about the types involved and a list of function pointers.
+- the interface table corresponds to the interface type, not the dynamic type

 [source](http://jordanorelli.com/post/32665860244/how-to-use-interfaces-in-go)

 [source](http://research.swtch.com/interfaces)